-Mushroom culinary arts is skillful and artistic cooking and eating mushrooms, specifically, "wild mushrooms" in the context of mycology.
-Mushroom culinary arts includes cooking, preparation, and preserving of wild mushrooms; the health benefits of consuming wild mushrooms, learning about edible wild mushrooms, and the history of using mushrooms in cuisines around the world.
+Mushroom culinary arts is skillful and artistic cooking and eating mushrooms, specifically "wild mushrooms" in the context of mycology.
+This includes cooking, preparation, and preserving of wild mushrooms; the health benefits of consuming wild mushrooms, learning about edible wild mushrooms, and the history of using mushrooms in cuisines around the world.

-If you fancy delicious wild mushroom recipes, are interested in informative articles about all aspects of edible mushrooms, want to take a journey in history to learn about edible mushrooms in mythology, desire to keep informed about the culinary mushroom scene around the world, or like to know about the health benefits of edible wild mushrooms, you are at the right place!
-Here you will find recipes, photos, interviews, and reviews of NAMA foray culinary events.
+If you fancy delicious wild mushroom recipes, are interested in informative articles about all aspects of edible mushrooms, want to take a journey in history to learn about edible mushrooms in mythology, desire to be informed about the culinary mushroom scene around the world, or like to know about the health benefits of edible wild mushrooms, you are at the right place!
+Also, here you will find recipes, photos, interviews, and reviews of NAMA foray culinary events.

-To promote and share knowledge of all the aspects of the culinary arts that revolve around mushrooms, and that includes cooking demos, recipes, history and mythology of eating mushrooms, health benefits of consuming mushrooms and its derivatives (teas, tinctures, pills, etc.), latest health-related mushroom research, and innovations in mushrooms and gastronomy.
+To promote and share knowledge of all the aspects of the culinary arts that revolve around mushrooms, and that includes cooking demos, recipes, preservation methods, history and mythology, health benefits,(including teas, tinctures, pills, etc.), latest research, and innovations in mushroom gastronomy.

 to see a review of the Mushroom Culinary Arts Demo and Tasting at the NAMA foray at Paul Smith (August 8-11, 2019) and a Truffle and Wild Mushroom Risotto recipe!